mcgill-enterprises/kaamos/README.md

-Kaamos is set in the Helka Expanse — the oldest sector of a galaxy-scale shipping network, where spacecraft navigate between refueling stations with Finnish names and a tendency to disappear.
+Kaamos is set in the Helka Expanse — the oldest sector of a galaxy-scale shipping network, where spacecraft navigate between refueling stations and have a tendency to disappear.

 See [WORLDBUILDING.md](./WORLDBUILDING.md) for lore, naming sources, and faction notes.